ioshisolis/election-analysis/README.md

 ### Business Proposal

 This election analysis serves as an example of the capabilities of the python script put together with the team effort between your employee Tom and Jorge Solis.
 We can appreciate that the script was able to evaluate more than 300,000 votes for a whole Pressing in seconds.
-This will allow an efficient audit analysis for more elections.
+This allows a more efficient audit analysis for future elections.
 As it can be appreciated in the images from our code, we can apply this to more states and replicate the report or create a new one by adding information.
+- We can add more candidates
+- We can add more countys
+- We can even add states

 Please feel free to contact us for more information.